-The choir is very popular and currently has 40 members.
+The choir is very popular and currently has 36 members.
 There is a nominal cost of 50p per week for choir and this funding is used to pay for transport to events and for additional equipment such as instruments, microphones and speakers.

-Peripatetic Music - Keyboards / Guitars (MPN)
+Peripatetic Music - Keyboards / Guitars (Northumberland Music)

 Through links with Music Partnership North children have the opportunity to participate in additional lessons for either keyboard, guitar or both.
 These are delivered by our peripatetic Music teacher, Mr. Reay.
 Children get a 20 minute lesson per week.
-As this is a service provided through the Music Partnership it is chargeable at approx per term.
+As this is a service provided through the Northumberland Music it is chargeable.
+Costs are available through Northumberland Music.
 This can be subsidised for children in receipt of Pupil Premium or Armed Forces (Services) funding.